Top 5 Credit Card Signup Bonuses (Updated Regularly)

 These will be updated regularly as offers come and go.
 Please comment at bottom with news, questions or issues.

-1. 40,000 UltimateRewards Points after you spend $4,000 in the first 3 months with the Chase Sapphire Preferred Card.
+2. Earn 50,000 bonus points when you spend $4,000 on purchases in the first 3 months from account opening with the Chase Sapphire Preferred Card.
 With transfer partners like Hyatt, United, and Southwest, it's a great versatile card with double earning opportunities on travel and dining spend.
-Value: $800 or approximately 2¢ each.
+Value: $1,000 or approximately 2¢ each.

 3. 50,000 Citi ThankYou Rewards Points with $3,000 in spending in 3 months on a Citi ThankYou Premier Card; there is a $95 annual fee.
 This card also has the most generous spending category bonuses for a "regular" card in the industry: 3x for travel (including gas), 2X for dining out and entertainment, and 1X for everything else.
 Value: $800 or 1.6¢ each.
 Points can transfer to Hilton, Singapore Airlines, Etihad, and more, or be used for purchases.

-5. 0% APR for 15 Months with the Chase Slate Card.
-While this card won't earn you points, you'll receive free balance transfers, with NO FEES, for 60 days after account opening as well.
-This card is an excellent tool to correct mistakes that you may have made in your personal finances.
-Value: However much you'll save in interest over the 15 months of 0% APR and 2 months of free balance transfers.
+5. 0% Introductory APR for 15 months on purchases and balance transfers with the Chase Slate Card.
+While this card won't earn you points, this card is an excellent tool to correct mistakes that you may have made in your personal finances.
+Value: The amount you save in interest over the terms of the 0% introductory APR.